-Christian Aid is committed to protecting your privacy.
+Christian Aid Ireland is committed to protecting your data and your privacy.
 We aim to ensure that any information you give us is held securely and safely.

 Christian Aid and Christian Aid Trading Ltd

 This privacy statement applies to Christian Aid Ireland, a company limited by guarantee, registered in Northern Ireland and the Republic of Ireland.
 It also applies to Christian Aid – a company limited by guarantee registered in England and Wales, and Christian Aid Trading Ltd, which is also a registered company.
 Christian Aid is also registered as a charity in Scotland.

 Christian Aid Ireland holds and processes personal details in accordance with the Data Protection Act 1998 and is registered with the Information Commissioner.
 Christian Aid Trading Ltd, our trading arm, is also registered with the Information Commissioner.

 If you have any questions about how your data is handled, please contact Deborah Doherty at Christian Aid Ireland, email: email@example.com or call (028) 9064 8133.

 Or you can write to Deborah Doherty, Head of Church Partnerships, Linden House, Beechill Business Park, 96 Beechill Road, Belfast BT8 7QN.